 Trajectories

-The project brought together a range of Armenian (led by Public Journalism Club until early 2023) and Azerbaijani journalists and editors to produce various types of digital content: articles, interviews, photos and videos.
+The project brought together a range of Armenian and Azerbaijani journalists and editors to produce various types of digital content: articles, interviews, photos and videos.
 These were published on the online media platform JAMnews, part of Go Group Media.

 Trajectories was based on Unheard Voices, an earlier collaboration with JAMnews that ran from 2016 to 2019, and involved some of the same journalists and editors.

 An example of the project’s journalistic achievements is the cooperation between Armenian and Azerbaijani journalists on a 2021 article on children and the Karabakh conflict.
-Following the hostilities of 2020, the journalists asked young parents in Armenia and Azerbaijan: what do families teach children, and what do they tell them about the Karabakh conflict?
+Following the hostilities of 2020, the journalists wanted to explore the question: what do families tell their children about the Nagorny Karabakh conflict?
 They carried out several interviews with parents from both sides, expressing a range of different views.
 Alongside these, they ran comments from a psychologist on the question of how to stop the transmission of trauma from generation to generation.

 However, the achievements of the project went beyond the media outputs.

 The launch of the platform was a sensitive issue.
 Considering the high political tension in the region, it was an achievement to engage new authors and journalists in the project.
-In the post-war environment, we were very lucky to have any participants willing to engage in dialogue, especially from Armenia, where they were only just starting to deal with the impact of having lost the second Nagorny Karabakh War.
-The fact that our editors were willing to continue to work together is a testament to the relationships they built over years of dialogue, and the positive work they do in helping individual journalists improve their craft.
+The fact that the editors who were part of the project were willing to continue to work together demonstrated how strong were the relationships they built over years of dialogue, and how efficient such initiatives can be. .

 In August 2022, project participants met in Podgorica, Montenegro.
 This was the first joint meeting after the 2020 war and the aim was to encourage Armenian and Azerbaijani authors to discuss possible opportunities for strengthening their collaboration.